underscoreio/essential-slick/src/pages/3-modifying.md

 <div class="callout callout-info">
 **Execution Context Required**

-Some methods require an execution context, and some don't.
+Some methods require an execution context and some don't.
 For example, `map` does, but `andThen` does not.

 The reason for this is that `map` allows you to call arbitrary code when joining the actions together.
 Slick cannot allow that code to be run on its own execution context,